DDI-TU-Dresden/thonny-wiki/Troubleshooting.md

 ```

 ### See the logs (macOS) ###
 The logs are in a hidden folder, so you can't just navigate there in Finder.
-You need to go there directly -- press `Command+Shift+G` and enter `~/.thonny` into the dialog that appears.
-(If it complains that folder doesn't exist, then Thonny has crashed before creating this folder).
+You need to go there directly -- press `Command+Shift+G` and enter `~/Library/Thonny` into the dialog that appears.
+(If it complains that folder doesn't exist, then Thonny has probably crashed before creating this folder).

 If you see any non-empty files with ".log" extension, then you could inspect these to learn more (or send them to Thonny developers).